hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-3-tracking-activities-and-monitoring-health.md

 ## Summary

 This blog series walks you through the APIs for common HPE GreenLake platform services **for a single-tenant workspace** environment from the perspective of an IT administrator.
-I took advantage of the [Postman collection](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections) to help you get started with these APIs, learn the REST API call syntax for the API requests through the use of examples, how to **programmatically** configure and manage workspace resources such as users and infrastructure devices, and how to track activities and monitor health events for the workspace.
+I took advantage of the Postman collection available on the [HPE Developer Community tooling GitHub repository](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections) to help you get started with these APIs, learn the REST API call syntax for the API requests through the use of examples, how to **programmatically** configure and manage workspace resources such as users and infrastructure devices, and how to track activities and monitor health events for the workspace.

 To learn more about all the REST API calls for the platform, I invite you to refer to the [HPE GreenLake platform documentation](https://developer.greenlake.hpe.com/docs/greenlake/services/) for these APIs.
 The documentation leverages OpenAPI specifications and associated reference documentation for these API services.
 It provides a complete explanation of the operations supported by these APIs for common HPE GreenLake platform services, as well as sample requests and responses.